AzadMazad/clusSearch/README.md

 1. Go to the [Releases page](https://github.com/YourGitHubUsername/clusSearch/releases) and download the latest ZIP file.
 2. Extract the ZIP file into a directory of your choice.

-The extracted directory should be of this structure:
+The extracted directory have this structure:
 ```
 clusSearch/
 ├── install_depencies.sh